-This renewal was presented to the Medical Care Advisory Committee (MCAC), which included Tribal Notification, on November 17, 2015 and was shared during the agency's monthly Indian Health Services conference call on December 16, 2015.
+This amendment was presented to the Medical Care Advisory Committee (MCAC), which also included Tribal Notification, on December 3, 2019.
+The amendment was then shared during the Indian Health Services conference call on January 29, 2020.

-Public Notice of intent to renew this waiver including the revised transition plan was e-mailed to the agency listserv of interested stakeholders and group distribution which included MCAC members and Indian Health Services on or before April 25, 2016.
+Public Notice of the amendment was emailed to the agency listserv of interested stakeholders and group distribution, which included MCAC members and Indian Health Services on February 21, 2020.